-Taxation of a Bond Fund
+24.3 Taxation of a Bond Company

-Taxation of Capital Gains
+24.3.1 Taxation of Capital Gains

 Bonds or loan relationships held are taxable as income (see below) and are not subject to capital gains tax.
-Capital gains, for example on investment in equities, (except insofar as treated as income gains - see below) accruing to a Bond Fund will be exempt from UK tax on chargeable gains.
+Capital gains, for example on investments in equities, (except insofar as treated as income gains - see below) accruing to a Bond Company will be exempt from UK tax on chargeable gains.

-Tax on Income
+24.3.2 Tax on Income

-A Bond Fund will be liable to UK corporation tax at 20% on income, translated (where appropriate) into Sterling, from investments in debt, debt-related securities and cash deposits less deductible expenses.
-Such income will be computed according to the generally accepted accounting practice relevant to the Fund.
+Bond Companies will be liable to UK corporation tax at 20% on income, translated (where appropriate) into Sterling, from investments in debt, debt related securities and cash deposits less deductible expenses.
+Such income will be computed according to the generally accepted accounting practice relevant to the Company.

-The total will be taxed under the Loan Relationship rules.
-Any income received from UK equities will be exempt from UK corporation tax.
+The total of the above elements will be taxed under Loan Relationship rules.
+Any income received from equities will be taxed in the same way as for an equity Company, as noted above.

-A Bond Fund would generally be entitled to make up distribution accounts in such a way that the income distribution (including accumulations of income, which are deemed to be paid and reinvested as capital) to shareholders is treated as if it were interest for UK tax purposes.
-If so entitled, the Fund intends that distributions will be made in this way.

-- The treatment of distributions as interest distributions for UK tax purposes is significant because: - distributions made should be deductible for corporation tax purposes against UK taxable income.
+The Bond Company would be expected to be entitled to make up distribution accounts in such a way that the income distribution (including accumulations of income, which are deemed to be paid and reinvested as capital) to shareholders is treated as if it were interest for UK tax purposes.
+If so entitled, the Bond Company intends that distributions will be made in this way.
+The treatment of distributions as interest distributions for UK tax purposes is significant in two material respects: